CHRISTINE BEATTIE: HORSE TRAINER, TEAMSTER & FARMER IS SEARCHING FOR A HOMESTEAD ON THE SAANICH PENNINSULA

 I require space to park my truck, horse trailer, and varied horse-drawn vehicles and implements, and space to easily turn around a large horse trailer in the yard.
 As I intend to host public events (I maintain insurance for all of my farm and commercial activities) periodically, ample parking space is also important.

-IDEAL AREA: It is my hope to stay within the South Cowichan Valley, anywhere from Shawnigan to Duncan, though I would consider outside of this radius for the perfect place.
+IDEAL AREA: It is my hope to transition to the Saanich Penninsula.
 Proximity to trails is highly desirable, as well as being located within a quiet community that is conducive to driving horses on the roads.

 A HORSE-DRAWN BUSINESS: My current endeavours include horse-drawn wagon rides for all kinds of events, horse training, instruction (aka human training), and putting my horses to work around the farm in as many ways as possible.